supa2/Automaton/Make-a-machine-tutorial.md

-The idea is to subdivide your program into subtasks, usually but not exclusively, centered around one or more inputs or outputs end to create a Finite State Machine (or Automaton) for each of them.
+The idea is to subdivide your program into subtasks, usually but not exclusively, centered around one or more inputs or outputs and to create a Finite State Machine (or Automaton) for each of them.
 The machines can interact with each other by setting the other machines' states or sending signals or messages.
-In my experience this results in easy to understand code that runs extremely stable.
-In fact most of your application won't be coded, but described as a table of states that uses pins, timers and counters as input.
+In my experience this results in modular, easy to understand code that runs extremely stable.
+In fact most of your application won't even be coded, but described as a table of states that uses pins, timers and counters as input.

 Traditionally, let's start with the simplest possible application: blinking a Led.

 ### Subclass Automaton ###

 To create a new Automaton (state machine) you must first subclass the Automaton base class.
-We also give it a short class label by which we can recognize it later, when it's up and running.
+You also give it a short class label by which we can recognize it later, when it's up and running.

 ```c++
 #include <Automaton.h>